How to launch your business in the US, find customers and build a US team

 The furlough notice generated on SeedLegals contains important legal wording that varies the terms of your existing employment contract with that person – most articles forget to mention this, but it’s super-important.
 The furlough notices created on SeedLegals don’t require the original employment agreement to have been created on SeedLegals, though once you’ve seen the process we hope you’ll use SeedLegals for all your other agreements.

 Putting employees on furlough leave is one thing, but what if the company doesn’t even have money to pay the founders, can they furlough themselves?
 The answer is yes they can, so long as they were also PAYE employees as of 28 Feb 2020.
-Since furloughed workers can’t do any work for the company, that means the company goes into hibernation until the founders unfurlough themselves.
+Since furloughed workers can’t do any work for the company until 1 July (they are able to split furlough days and working days after that date), that means the company goes into hibernation until the founders unfurlough themselves.
 Note that while they’re furloughed they can still (and indeed must) continue to perform any statutory obligations they have as directors, such as doing the company annual filings, etc.

 SeedLegals helps you grow your company faster.
 Raise faster with agile fundraising, build and incentivise your team with share options, and take the friction out of the legals to run your business.
 And, we’re here for you in good times and not-so-good times.